Big Pigeon in Southwest Iowa

 The names of countries:

-You may see different names than those I use for some of the countries that fought in World War II:
+You may see different names than those I use for some of the other countries that fought in World War II:

 • Russia - Union of Soviet Socialist Republics abbreviated as USSR or The Soviet Union